 Adult stem cells are derived from various differentiated tissues, including human fetal tissue.
-When using human fetal tissue in research, CIRM grantees shall abide by the standards developed by the CIRM Scientific and Medical Accountability Standards Working Group and ratified by the ICOC.
-Consequences of failure to comply with the CIRM standards are described in chapter V, section J, Failure of Compliance.
+When using human fetal tissue in research, CIRM grantees shall abide by any regulations developed by the CIRM Scientific and Medical Accountability Standards Working Group and ratified by the ICOC (see Title 17, California Code of Regulations, sections 100010 et seq.).
+Consequences of failure to comply with the CIRM regulations are described in chapter V, section J, Failure of Compliance.